wasn-eu/CubeCell_Getting_Started/README.md

 - RGB: ACTIVE, DEACTIVE
 - All Keys set to zero

-The firmware auto detect the connected I2C sensor.
+The firmware auto detects the connected I2C sensor.
 These sensors are supported:

 - ADS1015/ADS1115
 - BH1750